ndc/ndc.github.io/_posts/2013-06-24-setting-up-ravendb-in-nancy.md

 ConfigureRequestContainer is also overridden to register IDocumentSession with request scope (one instance of IDocumentSession for each HTTP request).

-With this setting, I can use IDocumentSession within a module like so.
+With this setting, I can use IDocumentSession in a module like so.

     public class MyModule : Nancy.NancyModule
     {